0tieno/Azure-Security-CTF/README.md

 ---

-### Prerequisites: Azure Storage, Azure CLI, and Azure Monitor & Defender for Storage.
+### Prerequisites: What You Need to Know

 Before starting, ensure you have basic knowledge of:

-✅ An Azure Account – Access to the Azure portal to create and manage storage accounts.
+- ✅ An Azure Account – Access to the Azure portal to create and manage storage accounts.
-✅ Azure CLI or PowerShell – Used to interact with Azure Storage.
-(Install Azure CLI) ✅ Azure Storage – Understanding of blob storage, public vs. private access, and metadata.
+- ✅ Azure CLI or PowerShell – Used to interact with Azure Storage.
+(Install Azure CLI)
+- ✅ Azure Storage – Understanding of blob storage, public vs. private access, and metadata.
-✅ Azure Monitor & Defender for Storage Basics – Familiarity with logging and security alerts.
+- ✅ Azure Monitor & Defender for Storage Basics – Familiarity with logging and security alerts.

 💡 If you're new to Azure Storage Security, check out this guide. 🚀